Messages written via the logging macros in base/logging.h end up in different locations depending on Chrome's state:

 /var/log/ui/ui.LATESTcontains data written to stdout and stderr by Chrome (and technically also session_manager).
 This generally comprises messages that are written very early in Chrome's startup process, before logging has been initialized.

-/home/chronos/user/log/chromecontains messages that are written while a user is logged in.
+/home/chronos/user/log/chromecontains messages that are written while a user is logged in on non-test images.
 Note that this path is within the user's encrypted home directory and is only accessible while the user is logged in.

 All of the above files are actually symlinks.
 Older log files can be found alongside them in the same directories.

 /var/log/messages.
 This file contains general syslog messages, but it also includes messages written by

 session_manager that may be useful in determining when or why Chrome started or stopped.

 By default, only messages logged at severity

 WARNING or higher are written to disk.
 More concretely,